State Department Federal Register Notice

 Arizona enacted H.B.
 2154, which would make amendments to the state’s data breach notification law, including expanding the definition of “personal information” requiring notice within 45 days of an identified data breach; and requiring notice to the Attorney General if a breach involves more than 1,000 individuals.

 The new restrictions go into effect on October 13, 2018, six months after April 13, 2018, the date Governor Baker signed the measure.
 In 2010, Massachusetts became the second state in the nation (Hawaii was the first) to ban both public and private employers from requesting criminal record information on initial job applications.
 The Massachusetts “ban the box” provision was part of legislation enacted to reform the state’s criminal offender record information system.
 For more on this, see https://www.jacksonlewis.com/resources-publication/criminal-background-checks-what-employers-need-know-about-massachusetts-new-cori-law.
-Under Massachusetts law, employers are prohibited from asking for information about an applicant’s criminal history on an “initial written employment application” (this is referred to as the “ban the box” provision).
+Under Massachusetts law, employers are prohibited from asking for information about an candidate’s criminal history on an “initial written employment application” (this is referred to as the “ban the box” provision).

-After the “initial written employment application,” Massachusetts employers are still restricted on the types of criminal history questions they may ask applicants.
+After the “initial written employment application,” Massachusetts employers are still restricted on the types of criminal history questions they may ask candidates.
 Massachusetts employers may not ask for information about the following types of criminal history:

 - An arrest, detention, or disposition regarding any violation of law in which no conviction resulted;